 Activate to heal for 25% of Gul'dan's maximum Health.

-Harvest Life is similar to Health Funnel and Devour the Frail in that it places a lot of weight on Drain Life.
-The unreliability of Drain Life is what causes Harvest Life to be not recommended when compared to Healthstone and Fel Armor.
+Harvest Life is a great Talent option for the Drain Life build as it will help keep Gul'dan nice and healthy when consistently channeling Drain Life.
+If not running a Drain Life build, the unreliability of Drain Life is what causes Harvest Life to be not recommended when compared to Healthstone and Fel Armor.
 If an enemy happens to somehow break free from the Drain Life channel early, Gul'dan will be stuck for 10 seconds without any means of damage mitigation.
 Also, Harvest Life can be wasted via overhealing if Gul'dan happens to cast Drain Life on a target when he is already near full Health.

 The permanent Health increase of Dark Bargain is extraordinary, however the cost of its strength is too unforgiving to be justified.
 Being taken out of the match for an additional 15 seconds after death is detrimental to your allies and will often lead to enemies capitalizing on their huge numbers advantage when contesting objectives or sieging fortifications.
 Although Gul'dan's entire kit is based around his Health management, Dark Bargain is way too risky of a gamble to bet on.